paladin materials

 Moving Forward

 Remember there is greater depth to everything we learn.
 We cannot simply read the gospels once and announce we understand them—that we’re done with them.
 Obviously, every time we prayerfully read them, we will discover something helpful, something additional, and something deeper.
 Likewise, all the spiritual subjects of our Christian faith have many great depths to plumb.
 Your group won’t cover only one book on discipleship, or prayer, or virtue, or apologetics—you will cover multiple books.
 And, if your group changes membership enough over the years, you might even repeat a discussion series.
+You should particularly make sure new members eventually work their way through the four formational topics mentioned above.
 I promise you will still get a lot out of it a second time.

 Of course, more important than either the book or the study guide is how the group approaches them.
 Members need to come prepared and feel comfortable.
 All those other guidelines we have discussed are important as well.
 While no group and no meeting are ever perfect, we need to work at what we can do to make them as good as we can.
 And, as with our journey, the Lord will do the rest.